cmkobel/CompareM2/docs/20 usage.md

 Overall, CompareM2 follows standard command line practices.
 CompareM2 is built on top of Snakemake.
 Hence, when tweaking your run, you must pass the parameters through the `--config` key.
-All [Snakemake options](https://snakemake.readthedocs.io/en/stable/executing/cli.html) are available as well.
+Although all [Snakemake options](https://snakemake.readthedocs.io/en/stable/executing/cli.html) are available to use, here we bring the ones that are necessary and useful for daily-driving CompareM2.

 ```txt